-3.(3) Form of Bid.
+(3) Form of Bid.
 All bids shall be sealed and directed to the department head advertising for bids, in the format prescribed by the department head with the authority to execute the contract.

-4.(4) Bid Bond.
-All bids in excess of \$25,000 shall be accompanied by a corporate surety bond, or an irrevocable letter of credit on a bank or trust company doing business and having an office in the State of California, having a combined capital and surplus of at least \$50,000,000, and subject to supervision or examination by Federal or State authority, or a certified check on a bank or trust company doing business and having an office in the State of California, having a combined capital and surplus of at least \$50,000,000, and subject to supervision or examination by Federal or State authority, payable on sight to the City and County of San Francisco, the amount of which corporate surety bond, irrevocable letter of credit or certified check shall be fixed by the department head or officer as stated in the Advertisement For Bids, which amount shall not be less than 10 percent of the amount bid for the cost of the proposed work of improvement, and no bid shall be considered unless accompanied by a corporate surety bond or irrevocable letter of credit or certified check.
+(4) Bid Bond.
+All bids in excess of \$25,000.00-shall be accompanied by a corporate surety bond, or an irrevocable letter of credit on a bank or trust company doing business and having an office in the State of California, having a combined capital and surplus of at least \$50,000,000.00, and subject to supervision or examination by Federal or State authority; or a certified check on a bank or trust company doing business and having an office in the State of California, having a combined capital and surplus of at least \$50,000,000,000, and subject to supervision or examination by Federal or State authority; or a certified check on a bank or trust company doing business and having an office in the State of California, having a combined capital and surplus of at least \$50,000,000, and subject to supervision or examination by Federal or State authority, payable on sight to the City and County of San Francisco, the amount of which corporate surety bond, irrevocable letter of credit or certified check shall be fixed by the department head or officer as stated in the Advertisement For Bids, which amount shall not be less than 10 percent of the amount bid for the cost of the proposed work of improvement, and no bid shall be considered unless accompanied by a corporate surety bond or irrevocable letter of credit or certified check.
 Any irrevocable letter submitted pursuant to this Chapter shall be on a form provided by the City and County.
-If the amount of security required is fixed by the department head or officer in an amount in excess of \$15,000, the form of security required shall be that of a corporate surety bond or irrevocable letter of credit.
+If the amount of security required is fixed by the department head or officer in an amount in excess of \$15,000.00, the form of security required shall be that of a corporate surety bond or irrevocable letter of credit.
 The requirement for a corporate surety bond, irrevocable letter of credit or certified check described in this subsection shall be referred to collectively as the "bid security requirements."

-Notwithstanding the above, the bid security requirements for a particular contract may be modified by the department head in accordance with Administrative Code Section 12D.A.9.(A)(4).
+Notwithstanding the above, the bid security requirements for a particular contract may be modified by the department head in accordance with Administrative Code Section 12D.A.9.(A)(4) Chapter 14B.

-5-(5) Fees.
+(5) Fees.
 The department head or officer calling for bids may specify in the Advertisement For Bids for any project a nonrefundable fee to be paid by each prospective bidder for each set of bidding documents (including plans and specifications), such fee to defray the cost of reproducing each set of bidding documents as determined by the department head or officer, and all such fees shall be deposited as an abatement of the expenditure of the appropriation against which the cost of reproducing said bidding documents was charged.

-6.(6) License.
+(6) License.
 The department head shall specify in all Advertisements For Bids and plans for public work projects the classification of the contractor's license which a contractor shall possess at the time bids are submitted.
 Bidders and their subcontractors are required to be properly licensed at the time of bid.